Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Old Ship Saloon (Est. 1851) | San Francisco

-This oldest saloon in San Francisco sits atop a gold rush ship graveyard.
-In 1849, Ship Arkansas left New York and six months later arrived in San Francisco.
-It ran aground on Alcatraz, then was brought to shore and converted into a store.
-In 1851 it became a saloon with a plank entrance.
-By 1857, the ship was dismantled and built upon.
-After the great earthquake of 1906, a brick building was erected.
+The Old Ship Saloon sits atop a Gold Rush-era ship graveyard.
+In 1849, the Arkansas sailed from New York to San Francisco, ran aground near Alcatraz, and was eventually brought ashore and converted into a store.
+In 1851, part of the ship became a saloon, complete with a plank entrance.
+The vessel was later dismantled and built over, and after the 1906 earthquake, a brick building was erected on the site.

 Magic Castle (Est. 1963) | Hollywood